lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 Your LSDj's tempo should be multiplied by four now!
 This works with all LSDj versions from from 2.6.0 (included) all the way up to the latest one available!

+## Choosing Your Version
+### Pre-8.8.0 - ADSR Tempo Related Drift

+While using version 8 I noticed that the ADSR envelope tends to not be consistent, and "drifts" in relation to the engine's tempo.

+``To reproduce on LSDj (8.7.7):
+-In Noise Channel create phrase with 16 steps of FD hihats -Make ADSR for that instrument 61/00/--
+-Set tempo to 195
+The user might hear the ADSR getting slightly shorter or longer in a regular, LFO-like manner.``

+This behaviour is more noticeable when using the overclocked version.
+This effect is mostly undesired and somewhat uncontrollable unless the user tunes the `TEMPO` *and* starts the song at a very specific moment (Tho extremely not recommended)

+Version 8.8.0 and onwards keeps the envelopes very stable, and is drift is not an issue anymore

+Use version 8.8.7 if you wish to retain the old ADSR system, that is compatible with plenty of emulators and all Gameboy consoles.

 ### Amplitude Modulation Synthesis and Groove/Tempo/BPM relation